fsprojects-archive/zzarchive-FSharp.EntityFramework.MicrosoftSqlServer/README.md

 3. Full .NET framework only (Core CLR version will come once F# compiler provides supports for it)
 4. Limitations inherited from current RC1 version of EF7:
   * no VIEWs support
-  * hierarchyid, sql_variant, geography, geometry, xml
+  * hierarchyid, sql_variant, geography, geometry, xml are not yet supported
   * others

 **Worth noting that the library doesn't attempt to extend or alter EF7 runtime semantics.**